-Church’s Chicken sits in the number 35 spot for popularity and has two clear menu stars: the Hand-battered Fried Chicken, and Honey Butter Biscuits.
+Church’s Chicken sits in the number 37 spot for popularity on the QSR list, and it has two clear menu stars: the Hand-battered Fried Chicken, and Honey Butter Biscuits.
 The biscuits break the tie for inspiring the most at-home recreations of the recipe.

 Tim Horton’s Chocolate Doughnuts